-The GM IR traits, used in maize and cotton, have accounted for 97.3% of the additional maize production and 99.4% of the additional cotton production.
+The GM IR traits, used in maize and cotton, have accounted for 97.1% of the additional maize production and 99.3% of the additional cotton production.
 Positive yield impacts from the use of this technology have occurred in all user countries (except for GM IR cotton in Australia6) when compared to average yields derived from crops using conventional technology (such as application of insecticides and seed treatments).
-The average yield impact across the total area planted to these traits over the 16 years since 1996 has been +10.1% for maize and +15.8% for cotton.
+The average yield impact across the total area planted to these traits over the 17 years since 1996 has been +10.4% for maize and +16.1% for cotton.

-As indicated earlier, the primary impact of GM HT technology has been to provide more cost effective (less expensive) and easier weed control, as opposed to improving yields, the improved weed control has, nevertheless, delivered higher yields in some countries.
-The main source of additional production from this technology has been via the facilitation of no tillage production systems, shortening the production cycle and how it has enabled many farmers in South America to plant a crop of soybeans immediately after a wheat crop in the same growing season.
-This second crop, additional to traditional soybean production, has added 106.4 million tonnes to soybean production in Argentina and Paraguay between 1996 and 2011 (accounting for 96.6% of the total GM-related additional soybean production).
+As indicated earlier, the primary impact of GM HT technology has been to provide more cost effective (less expensive) and easier weed control, as opposed to improving yields.
+The improved weed control has, nevertheless, delivered higher yields in some countries.
+The main source of additional production from this technology has been via the facilitation of no tillage production system, shortening the production cycle and how it has enabled many farmers in South America to plant a crop of soybeans immediately after a wheat crop in the same growing season.
+This second crop, additional to traditional soybean production, has added 114.3 million tonnes to soybean production in Argentina and Paraguay between 1996 and 2012 (accounting for 93.5% of the total GM-related additional soybean production).